-The front panel is constructed from glass reinforced plastic whereas the gas locker door is constructed from moulded acrylic for strength and lightness.
+The front panel and gas locker door are constructed from ABS plastic for strength and lightness.

 AWNING CHANNEL

 Each caravan is fitted, as standard, with an awning channel as an integral part of the near- and/or off-side aluminium roof and body side moulding.
 If it is found necessary to fit additional attachments, care must be taken to ensure that any holes which are drilled in the outside of the body are correctly sealed.